Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 - Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.
+- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.

-- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the NBA.
+- Looking at 3-pointers, the Nuggets are ranked third in the league, conceding 11.4 makes per contest.

 Anthony Davis vs. the Nuggets